MysticFusion/CCNA-Study-Notes/README.md

 ---
 # NOTE
 If you think anything is missing, need udpdate, or needs correction let me know by creating an issue in the repo.

+---
+# DISCLAIMER
+Personal study notes based on "The Complete Networking Fundamentals Course.
+Your CCNA start" by David Bombal, and not a substitute for the course
+You can purchase David's Course udemy or on his personal website (davidbombal.com).